The page has been translated by Gen AI.

 Active-Standby1

-Generally, information systems are designed based on a target system utilization rate of 100%, but to ensure stable operation, the actual utilization rate is managed so that it does not reach 100%.
-Thus, the maximum CPU utilization for stable system operation is referred to as the system target utilization, and typically, a maximum of 70% (coefficient 0.7) is applied.
+• System Target Utilization Generally, information systems are designed with a target utilization rate of 100%, but to ensure stable operation, the actual utilization is kept below 100%.
+The maximum CPU utilization for stable system operation is called the system target utilization, and typically a maximum of 70% (coefficient 0.7) is applied.

 The following is CPU sizing using the reference method.

-Calculation itemsContentScopedefault value
+Calculation itemscontentScopedefault value

 Existing CPU core countNumber of cores of the target server in the existing information system